 Justification: An Eternal Reality

-Jesus came to planet earth in order to reverse what Adam’s rebellion against God’s rule set in motion.
-When Adam fell for Satan’s lie in the garden, he set humankind on a destructive sinful trajectory that has produced untold suffering, destruction, and death.
+Jesus came to the earth in order to reverse what Adam’s rebellion against God’s rule set in motion.
+When Adam fell for Satan’s lie in the garden, he set humanity on a destructive sinful trajectory that has produced untold suffering, destruction, and death.
 To reverse this, several things had to take place.

-2. Someone had to take the punishment for humanity’s sin and rebellion against God.
-Either all humans had to be condemned or a perfect substitute had to take on our collective sin, guilt, condemnation, and sentence of death.
-Jesus the Messiah came first of all to die as God’s Lamb for the sins of the world.
+2. To rescue humanity, someone had to take the punishment for our sin and rebellion against God.
+Either all of us had to be condemned, or a perfect substitute had to take on our collective sin, guilt, condemnation, and the sentence of death.
+Jesus came to die as God’s Lamb for the sins of the world.
 (John 1:29)

-3. The authority given to mankind by God, which Adam ceded to Satan by obeying him rather than the Creator, had to be recaptured, so that God’s effective rule over the planet and its people could be regained and retained by a new Lord, Jesus the Messianic King.
+3. The authority given to mankind by God, which Adam ceded to Satan by obeying him rather than the Creator, had to be recaptured, so that God’s effective rule over the earth and its people could be regained and retained by a new Lord, Jesus the Savior King.

 4. In order to prevent a repeat of Adam’s failure, a New Covenant had to be established that would guarantee that humanity would live a surrendered, dependent, and victorious life in partnership with God’s Spirit.

 When Jesus died on the cross at Calvary and subsequently rose from the dead, he accomplished all these things.
-This article will focus on justification.
+This article will focus on justification by faith, which is possible because Jesus did all four things mentioned above.

 Justification means that Jesus put us who believe into a right relationship with his heavenly Father, from whom we had been alienated by sin.

-It means that those of us who put our faith and allegiance in Christ are forgiven and declared “not guilty” in the court of heaven.
-It means that God sees us as if we had never sinned.
-It means that in God’s eyes it is as if we had already completed lives of perfect devotion and surrender to him in the face of every sort of adversity, temptation, and test, just as is true of our Lord Jesus.
+Jesus, the Lamb of God, shed his blood to satisfy the wrath of God against sin and provide us with forgiveness.
+Our debt toward God was completely and forever paid!
+This is called propitiation.
+We who put our faith and allegiance in Christ not only are forgiven, however; we are declared “not guilty” in the court of heaven.
+Justification means that God sees us as if we had never sinned at all.
+It means that in God’s eyes it is as if we had already completed lives of perfect devotion and surrender to him in the face of every sort of adversity, temptation, and test, as was accomplished by our Lord Jesus on our behalf.

 Justification means that Christ’s perfect right standing with God, which he earned at the cost of his life, has been given to us as a free gift!